kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 ## What Other Analytics Professionals Say About Data Discrepancies

-### Avinash Kaushik, Author of Web Analytics 2.0, Web Analytics: An Hour A Day, and Digital Marketing Evangelist for Google Analytics

 > Ensure your analytics strategy is to reduce data inaccuracy as much as possible.
 Don't focus on getting 100% accuracy.
 > That does not exist.
 >
 > I believe that.
+>
 > There are no "right numbers".
 I am a part of a generation that believed that and we always tried to reach that goal (I
 > grew up in the world of data warehouses and business intelligence and ERP and CRM systems).
 But painfully I have learned
 > that you can either focus on that, or you can use the data you got.
 Analytics data gives you 900% more information than
 > you have through traditional channels.
-It is only 90% "right", but the missing 10% is outweighed by the fact that you can > now make decisions that are so much better informed.
+It is only 90% "right", but the missing 10% is outweighed by the fact that you can now make decisions that are so much better informed.
 >
 > It will take a while for the current crop of business leaders to "get it" – and sadly many many web analytics
 > practitioners / consultants / vendors to get it.
 We need to realize there is more money to be made not peddling our
-> services that make things "accurate" but rather peddling our ability to find raw awesome insights (whatever the tool the > company has).
+> services that make things "accurate" but rather peddling our ability to find raw awesome insights (whatever the tool the company has).

- -excerpt taken from [Avinash Kaushik's blog post on data reconciliation][avinash-data-checklist]
+ --<cite>excerpt taken from Avinash Kaushik's (Author of Web Analytics 2.0, Web Analytics: An Hour A Day, and Digital Marketing Evangelist for Google Analytics) [blog post on data reconciliation][avinash-data-checklist]</cite>

 # KISSmetrics Status